When you consider breeding animals for wholeprey, you need to be 100% committed to those animals.

 Before you leap into the breeding project, grab some books on the species you wish to breed, join some forums, learn as much as you can and be willing to spend a fair bit to get started as well as spend well for simple maintaining and upkeep.

 Ferret lover and enthusiast from VIC, Australia.
 Machan currently has 5 ferrets who are fed a combination of raw frankenprey model diet and wholeprey.
-She is a major species appropriate diet for ferrets advocate and is currently studying towards becoming a vet nurse who specializes in Exotic Pets and Natural Nutrition.
+She is a major species appropriate diet for ferrets advocate, co-creator/admin/writer for The Natural Ferret.
 Machan loves writing and research, her favourite topics being toxicology, infectious diseases & holistic veterinary medicine.

 View all posts by Machan